sujay-mahadik/go-grok-go/README.md

 go run main.go
 ```

-This will start the Flask API server on port 5000.
+This will start the GO GIN API server on port 8000.

 ## How to Use